OlafHaalstra/kpn-mb-share/README.md

 # Share KPN MBs with family members
 Docker container to share MBs between mobile phone numbers at the first of the month.

+Archived since KPN implemented this feature natively in their app as of May 2022.

 ## Installation
 Create a `.env` file with your preferences, see the `.env.example` file which fields must be filled.
 Do not forget to remove the comments.
 A correct `.env` file could look like this:
 ```